khushbookhilnaney/surrogate-modeling-benchmark/README.md

 This project evaluates the performance of different surrogate modeling techniques for predicting outcomes of high-dimensional systems when experimental data is scarce.

-In many real-world engineering systems—such as semiconductor manufacturing processes—running experiments can be expensive and time-consuming.
+In many real-world engineering systems such as semiconductor manufacturing processes running experiments can be expensive and time-consuming.
 Instead of performing a large number of experiments, surrogate models can approximate the relationship between input variables and system outputs using a limited dataset.

 This project benchmarks several machine learning models to study how efficiently they learn from small datasets.